 The first edition of the book had a manufacturing issue that delayed the release 5 months till the printing company was able to fix it.
 I thought of quitting photography entirely.
 That drained my energy daily but I fought it and finally I got my copies printed right.
 The book shipped to 25 different countries and I receive the best feedback one could imagine.
 This was an incredible experience for me and my first global project were I made lots of new friends and met other fellow photographers around the World.
 The book sold out in just a few months and now I'm working to bring more copies into the market while I work on my next TWO books.

 In 2018, I moved to Canada looking for new challenges and landscapes.
 One month after arriving I started photographing for the successor of my book"FIREWOOD".

 As soon as I arrived to Canada, I was blown away by the landscapes and grown old nature.
 The trees were the highest I've ever seen in my life and you could find places were no one has trodden in hundreds of years.
 It was a truly mystical feeling imagining old cultures living in those forests and mountains not that long ago.
 That's when I decided that my next book, titled "PACIFIC SPIRIT", would be inspired by those men; by primal cultures, first men and imaginary legends surrounding those old environments.
-The book is scheduled to release in June 2022
+The book is scheduled to release in January 2023 and May 2023

 While photographing "PACIFIC SPIRIT" I travelled to remote places and the wildest places I've been in my life.
 Some of them with strenuous hikes, requiring to snow shoe hours or hiking back in the dark of the forest.
 In every shoot, there was a moment where I exclaimed: - Wow, look how beautiful is that landscape, it doesn't look real.